 You should speak to your GP before having cosmetic surgery, since your GP is best placed to help you manage your overall health.
 If cosmetic surgery is an option for you, your GP can help you to plan cosmetic surgery safely and find a suitable surgeon.

 Questions to ask before you have cosmetic surgery

 There are many things to consider before you decide to have surgery of any kind.
 After you have spoken with your GP, you should consider asking your surgeon some general questions about what is involved and what are the risks, both of the surgery and the anaesthetic.

-You should also consider asking your doctor some more specific questions if you are considering cosmetic surgery, such as:
+You should also consider asking the doctor performing the procedure some more specific questions if you are considering cosmetic surgery, such as:

 - What are your qualifications?

-- How many times have you performed this procedure before, and how often do you do it?
+- How many times have you performed this procedure, and how often do you do it?